-"We are convinced," said Laura De Benedetto, co-founder of MakeTank (www.maketank.it), The platform of the Italian Maker "and for this reason we decided to join 3DPRINTforAID.
+"We are convinced" says Laura De Benedetto, co-founder of MakeTank (www.maketank.it), the platform of the Italian Makers “and for this reason we decided to join 3DPRINTforAID.

-A project born from an idea of Thingarage (www.thingarage.com), With the collaboration of the technical partner Vectorealism, which aims to reward socially beneficial products made with the technique of printing 3D ".
+A project born from an idea of Thingarage (www.thingarage.com), with the collaboration of the technical partner Vectorealism, which intends to reward products of social utility made with the technique of 3D printing ".

-3DPRINTforAID (www.thingarage.com/c/3dprintaid) Is a contest designed to overcome the idea that the only logical answer 3D printing market based on the wishes of individuality and exclusivity.
-The culmination of the contest is not the market, but the quality of people's lives.
+3DPRINTforAID (www.thingarage.com/c/3dprintaid) is a contest designed to overcome the idea that 3D printing responds only to market logic based on the desire for individuality and exclusivity.
+The point of arrival of the contest is not the market, but the quality of life of the people.

-The goal is to create an object printed in 3D able to solve a specific problem or to become a humanitarian aid for populations in developing countries.
+The goal is to create a 3D printed object that can solve a concrete problem or become a humanitarian aid for developing populations.

-"The call this time turn to the Maker and Designer"Adds Laura De Benedetto, "Is to design an object is not 'cool' in terms of design, but useful to solve a real problem.
-We want to show that the techniques of Digital Fabrication is a perfect tool for the designer self-producers, but also a driving force of the Third Industrial Revolution, one of the few able to limit the negative impact of heavy industry and support the emergence of a model production more sustainable: the diffuse factory ".
+"The invitation this time we address to Makers and Designers"Adds Laura De Benedetto, “Is to design an object that is not 'cool' from a design point of view, but useful for solving a real problem.
+We want to show that Digital Fabrication techniques are a perfect tool for self-producing designers, but also a driving force of the Third Industrial Revolution, among the few able to limit the negative impact of heavy industry and support the emergence of a model of more sustainable production: the widespread factory ".

 Participation in the competition is free and open to designers, individual or in groups, active throughout Europe.